sohamsshah/insight-jainism/docs/Stories/Tale_of_two_swans.md

 Following an exploration and contemplation of his true identity, origin, the nature of reality, the theory of karma, the universe, and various spiritual lessons imparted by his father, Yashodhar became detached from the material world.

-Deeply moved by his encounter with the baby swans and the spiritual teachings from his father, Yashodhar renounced the external world to delve into his inner self.
+Deeply moved by his encounter with the baby swan and the spiritual teachings from his father, Yashodhar renounced the external world to delve into his inner self.
 Embracing the most profound benefactor of the soul, **Nirgranth Digamber Jain Diksha**, he embarked on a journey into the forest to engage in penance, meditation, and all acts aimed at purifying the soul from the stains of desires and aversions.

 In a remarkable turn of events, not only Yashodhar but also his eight wives took **Aryika Diksha**, choosing to follow the path of salvation.